Tulobuterol

 Tulobuterol (INN) is a long-acting beta2-adrenergic receptor agonist, marketed in Japan as a transdermal patch under the name Hokunalin tape (ホクナリンテープ).

 Currently, it is only legal in 7 countries: Japan, Germany, China, South Korea, Bangladesh, Pakistan, and Venezuela.
 It is available in India also.

+Synthesis

+The oxidation of 2'-chloroacetophenone (1) with selenium dioxide gives o-chlorophenylglyoxal (2).
+Condensation with tert-butylamine gives the imine (3).
+Reduction with sodium borohydride completes the synthesis of tulobuterol.